emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ## 1. Introduction to Repo-Grep

-Navigating large codebases can be challenging.
-Repo-grep offers a seamless, Emacs-integrated search experience that keeps you focused on your code by eliminating the need to switch between tools.
+Navigating large codebases is hard — especially when working across disconnected tools. repo-grep brings project-wide search directly into Emacs, eliminating the need to jump into the terminal or external tools.
+It’s fast, flexible, and designed to fit naturally into your Emacs workflow.

 ### Why Repo-Grep?